 3. soak copper in vinegar and salt mixture

 To create the patina solution, mix together equal parts of white vinegar and table salt so that it coats all of the pennies.
-Let the pennies soak for 30 minutes so the chemical process and chemical reaction can take place.
+Let the pennies soak for 30 minutes so the chemical reaction process and chemical reaction can take place.
 I did this in a small plastic container.

 4. drain the mixture